sadek1999/course-roster/README.md

 # Corse-Registration

-### This project make for university students corse registration smoothly.
+#### This project has been undertaken to facilitate the corse registration process of university students

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.